cheminfo/spectrum-generator/README.md

   [3, 1],
   [4, 76],
 ];
 const spectrum = generateSpectrum(peaks, {
-  pointsPerUnit: 1000,
+  nbPoints: 1001,
   from: 0,
   to: 10,
   shape: {